saebs/tictactoe/README.md

-# Small tic tac toe in Rust
+# Tic Tac Toe in Rust